 The Montessori method was developed after 22 years of work by Maria Montessori.
 Montessori, therefore, declined to term it an invention, but a discovery.
 The materials and ideas used at the beginning have been radically changed and have taken on the present form.

-Nor did she begin to apply a established theory to test whether it worked or not.
-In order to understand Montessori`s work, it is essential to know the preparation she had and the circumstances that made her discover the Montessori method (1988:19-20).
+Nor did she begin to apply an established theory to test whether it worked or not.
+To understand Montessori`s work, it is essential to know the preparation she had and the circumstances that made her discover the Montessori method (1988:19-20).

 Unfortunately, because Itard`s work has been used with deficient children, it has not been taken seriously in the world of education.